 Curing and smoking meat at home saves money

 Many of the recipes in the book will be cured for months, and others for just a few days.
-The longer a processed meat is cured the more it costs.
-In the realm of food processing time means money.
-Therefore traditional steps are substituted with chemicals that speed up the process, but make the food less healthy.
+The longer processed meat is cured the more it costs.
+In the realm of food, processing time means money.
+Therefore traditional steps are substituted with chemicals that speed up the process but make the food less healthy.
 When you cure and smoke your own meat at home you save money and you create healthier food.
-It’s a win-win that will not only cover the cost of the book, but maybe even the cost of that smoke house you’ve been wanting to build on your homestead.
+It’s a win-win that will not only cover the cost of the book but maybe even the cost of that smokehouse you’ve been wanting to build on your homestead.
 At least you can tell your partner that.

 Let’s take a look inside The River Cottage Curing and Smoking Handbook.
 It is a small hardback that’s easy to handle – really the perfect size for a recipe book you’ll keep in the kitchen for a long time.
 Those large, unwieldy cookbooks with the hero pictures on alternate pages make inspiring reading but they are impractical to actually use on the counter while you are grabbing salt and molasses, and splashing olive oil.
-The layout is attractive with lots of information to insure your success and inspiration.
-There’s a few key pictures that demonstrate the step by step process of each technique, plus pictures of the finished products.
+The layout is attractive with lots of information to ensure your success and inspiration.
+There are a few key pictures that demonstrate the step-by-step process of each technique, plus pictures of the finished products.